 My goal with Easy Family Recipes is to take family favorite recipes, and make and test them enough so that I can cut out all the unnecessary steps and share with you the recipe that gives you the most (and best) flavor with the least amount of work.

-This Mozzarella Chicken is no exception!
-It is exactly the type of recipe I get so excited to share with you, because:
+This Chicken Mozzarella Skillet is no exception!
+It is exactly the type of recipe I get so excited to share with you, because it is so simple, so delicious, and truly a crowd pleaser.
+Kids like it, adults love it, and clean plates and even seconds can be expected.

 - It is incredibly delicious!